MSc (Hons); MA (Hons) Melb.; MA PhD Yale

 - history of science: processes for learning, storing, retrieving and teaching scientific knowledge

 - history of technology: roles of instruments and architecture in knowledge processes

 - material culture and architecture as primary sources for history

 - roles of evidence and direct experience (as opposed to representations and imagined experience) in education

 Teaching | Current

-Alistair coordinates the Academic Leadership Initiative for doctoral candidates, and teaches workshops for tutors, doctoral students and supervisors.
+Alistair coordinates the Academic Leadership Initiative for doctoral candidates, and teaches seminars and workshops for tutors, doctoral students and supervisors.
 In past roles, he has taught small-group pedagogy and didactics, physics, history of science, historical bibliography, bookbinding, letterpress printing.

 - history of science, technology, mathematics, engineering

 - history of educational technology (including textbooks)

 - embodiment, materiality, spatiality and architecture in teaching and learning